knulli-cfw/knulli.org/docs/configure/customization/themes.md

     * `${system.theme}.svg`
     * `${system.theme}.png`
     * The theme will look them up in that order.
 If a given image is not found in your folder then the images from the theme will be used as a fallback.
 This allows you to customize only the images you want and still have images displayed for all systems.
-    * `${system.theme}.svg/png` should be named for the system you are looking to override. for example, if you wanted to override the logo for `snes` you would create an image called `snes.svg` or `snes.png` in the logos folder.
+    * `${system.theme}.svg/png` should be named for the system you are looking to override.
+For example, if you wanted to override the logo for `snes` you would create an image called `snes.svg` or `snes.png` in the logos folder.
 * Once your images are in place you turn on custom images by changing the `System Logos` setting to `Custom`

 ## Adding Additional Themes